Ian-Blanshard/MP3-Climbing-Log/README.md

 #### Page design without background image

-The site is designed so that all content is still visible if there is issues with loading the background image
+The site is designed so that all content is still visible if there are issues with loading the background image

 ##### Site with no background image example 1
 ![site without background image](/climbing_log/static/images/background_image_not_load.jpg)